brtnlaw/food_blog/about.md

 ### Dish rating system roughly as follows:

 - 5: Mind-blowingly tasty and unique food.
-- 4: High quality flavors.
+- 4: High quality flavors, but perhaps not interesting.
 - 3: Generally good food.
 - 2: Decent, but lacking, food.
 - 1: Did not enjoy eating.